-- At the rap tree, can do a 90' rap down to trees skiers left / center.
+- At the rap tree, can do a 90' rap down to trees.

 - Now scramble down from there until impassable, then one can go down at far skiers right until impassable and do one short rap from center; or might be able to scramble from skiers left.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hail Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hail Peak:

 Featured Route For Hail Peak

 Poker 5.9+ 5c 17 VI 17 E1 5a New Mexico

 This is the first of three Gary Hicks' routes I've done based strictly on Hill's guide - the others being Hail Peak's West Face Direct and Ego Boost's Diagonal.
 In all cases the detailed descriptions were quite accurate.
 Poker has four 5th class pitches as described in Mike Hill's guide.
 Quality of rock is good to excellent.
 Again, the route description in Mike Hill's guide is good although the 1st pitch warrants further explanation.Pitch 1 - Knowing the described 1st pitch w...[more]
 Browse More Classics in New Mexico

 BETA PHOTO: The ramp feature of the North Ramp Route of Hail P...

 Top of an Adventure Day with Matt, circa 9/2007.